Welcome!

 Judith Partelow

-Inspired by her chapbook of the same name, in 2017 Judith Partelow wrote her first play, A Woman's Heart, created entirely from her poetry.
-It was then produced at The Jacob Sears Library and the Cape Cod Museum of Art in Dennis, for the Women's International Playwrights' Festival in Provincetown, and at the Cape Cod Cultural Center in South Yarmouth to standing ovations.
-Her play was taught as a course at Cape Cod Community College by professor Rod Owens last spring as part of the Academy of Lifelong Learning.
-One quote from that class by Catherine Kelly-Mahon (author): "Shakespeare gave us the Ages of Man; now Partelow gives us the Ages of Woman."
-And also, "A Woman's Heart is the truth of human experience expressed in beautiful poetry."
+standing ovations.
+A musical version of the play was adapted from the original with musician Dana McCoy and produced at the Cotuit Center for the Arts Black Box for twelve sold-out performances in 2019.
+The play was taught as a course at Cape Cod Community College by Professor Rod Owens as part of the Academy of Lifelong Learning in 2018.
+One quote from that class by Catherine Kelly-Mahon (author): “Shakespeare gave us the Ages of Man; now Partelow gives us the Ages of Woman” Also, “A Woman’s Heart is the truth of human experience expressed in beautiful poetry”

-Judith Partelow's newest book of poems, Carry Me Back, A Woman's Life in Poetry contains some of the poems that appear in her play, among many new ones.
-She has been a featured poet on numerous occasions, including a 2016 Alzheimer's Benefit; Writers' Night Out of the Cape Cod Writers Center; the Cultural Center of Cape Cod where she has also been a long-time participant in their Mutual Muses exhibit; for Neil Silberblatt's Voices of Poetry in Chatham and Brewster; twice in Wellfleet for Barry Hellman's National Poetry Month; Provincetown's Writers' Cafe; at the Brewster Ladies' Library; at the Dennis Memorial Library as founder and member of the Scargo Hill Poets; Cotuit Center for the Arts in Kami Lyle's Sit Awhile, and at the Cape Cod Theatre Company in Harwich along with poet Charles Harper.
-She has been interviewed for cable TV programs: Cape Cod Writers' Center Books and the World, by Madeleine Miele Holt; and by Deb Hoch for A Woman's Outlook, Seekonk TV; as well as WOMR-FM programs with Pandora Peoples and Candace Hammond.
-Her poems have won awards in the WOMR Outermost Poetry Contest, Veterans for Peace, and Katharine Lee Bates poetry contests.
+She has been a featured poet on numerous occasions, including a 2016 Alzheimer’s Benefit; Writers’ Night Out of the Cape Cod Writers Center; the Cultural Center of Cape Cod where she has also been a long-time participant in their Mutual Muses exhibit; ; in Wellfleet for Barry Hellman’s National Poetry Month; for Neil Silberblatt’s Voices of Poetry in Chatham and Brewster; Provincetown’s Writers’ Cafe; at the Brewster Ladies’ Library; at the Dennis Memorial Library as founder and member of the Scargo Hill Poets; the Cotuit Center for the Arts in Kami Lyle’s Sit Awhile; and at the Cape Cod Theatre Company in Harwich along with poet Charles Harper.
+She has been interviewed for cable TV programs: the Cape Cod Writers Center’s Books and the World, by Madeleine Miele Holt; by Deb Hoch for A Woman’s Outlook, Seekonk TV; Provincetown cable tv; as well as WOMR-FM programs with Pandora Peoples and Candace Hammond.
+Her poems have won awards in the WOMR Outermost Poetry Contests, Veterans for Peace, and Katharine Lee Bates poetry contests, among others.
+She’s been published in various publications including magazines, newspapers, books and on radio.
+Partelow is an actress and director who has appeared in numerous theatrical productions, readings, and films over the years.
+She is a featured character in the cable series Offseason, created by Nathan Butera of Provincetown, and streamed on Amazon Prime.
+She is a member of Screen Actors’ Guild and Actors Equity.

 Summer’s Harvest